Article Read Time

 Pick the platform that answers all three with a clean yes.
 Then commit.

 Not if you adapt it.
-Change the title, intro, and CTA to fit the platform’s energy.
-Always point back to your owned hub (site or Substack).
+Change the title, the intro, and the call to action so it fits each platform’s energy.
+Always point readers back to your owned hub (your website or Substack) so you are building something you control, not just feeding someone else’s algorithm.

-Choose the one where buyers or true believers are most reachable, then make a simple ritual to invite the rest across.
+Choose the platform where your buyers or true believers are most reachable, then build a simple ritual to invite the rest across.
+Trying to serve a split audience equally on multiple platforms is the fastest way to post consistently and still feel invisible.

 The Real Question